Suzuki GSXR1000 Chain & Sprockets Change

 Step 8.
-Install the new rear sprocket with its beveled edge facing outwards.
+Install the new rear sprocket with its beveled edge facing outward.
 Reinstall the sprocket bolts and torque them to 44 foot-pounds.

 Step 9.
 Remount the rear wheel onto the swingarm and reinstall the axle, making sure the flat side of the axle is flush with the flat side of the chain adjuster.
-Make sure the chain adjusters are both backed off, and that the wheel is mounted as fully forward as it can be.
+Make sure the chain adjusters are both backed off, and that the wheel is mounted as fully forward as possible.
 Reinstall the brake caliper assembly over the brake rotor.

 Step 10.
 Run the new chain over the engine sprocket and rear sprocket, and install the master chain link with two of the O-rings on the inside and the other two O-rings on the outside.

 Step 11.
-Install the master chain link's outer plate.
-It's important that the outer plate isn't installed too tightly or it will compress the O-rings and kink the chain.
-When the outer plate is installed correctly, the distance between the two outer plates should be between 21.1 millimeters and 21.3 millimeters.
+Install the master chain link's outer plate, making sure it isn't installed too tightly or it'll compress the O-rings and kink the chain.
+When the outer plate is installed correctly, the distance between the two outer plates should be between 21.1mm and 21.3mm.
 Using the chain tool, slowly tighten and press the new outer plate onto the chain, frequently stopping to measure with a digital caliper.

 Step 12.
-Flare out the pins on the new master chain link.
-To do this, use the chain tool and flare each pin so it's between 5.5 millimeters and 5.8 millimeters.
-Once again, work slowly and stop frequently to measure with the digital caliper.
+Flare out the pins on the new master chain link by using the chain tool to flare each pin so it's between 5.5mm and 5.8mm.
+Work slowly and stop frequently to measure with the digital caliper.